-1.1 This Health Technical Memorandum (HTM) provides guidance on the design and installation of new fire detection and alarm systems in NHS hospitals.
+1.1 This Scottish Health Technical Memorandum (SHTM) provides guidance on the design and installation of new fire detection and alarm systems in NHS hospitals.
 It applies to both new and existing hospitals.
 It also covers modifications to existing fire alarm systems required by alterations or extensions to existing hospital buildings.

-Non-NHS hospitals

-- 1.2 This document is also appropriate for private hospitals and other premises covered by the Nursing Homes Registration (Scotland) Act 1938 (as amended), where their functions include the carrying out of surgical procedures under anaesthesia, endoscopy, haemodialysis, peritoneal dialysis, or the treatment of patients using specially controlled techniques. - 1.3 Although generally applicable to secure units for the mentally ill or mentally handicapped, in such premises there may be additional requirements that arise because of security considerations. - 1.4 The guidance is intended for those responsible for specifying, designing, installing or approving fire alarm systems in hospitals, for example: - a. estates and fire safety staff of an NHS trust or healthcare property; - b. architects, and mechanical and electrical engineering consultants; - c. fire safety consultants; - d. building control officers; - e. fire officers of the local fire authority; - f. fire alarm and electrical contractors. - 1.5 It is assumed that those using this HTM will be competent to do so.
+1.2 Although generally applicable to secure units for the mentally ill or mentally handicapped, in such premises there may be additional requirements that arise because of security considerations.

+1.3 The guidance is intended for those responsible for specifying, designing, installing or approving fire alarm systems in hospitals, for example:

+- a. estates and fire safety staff of an NHS trust or healthcare property; - b. architects, and mechanical and electrical engineering consultants; - c. fire safety consultants; - d. building control officers; - e. fire officers of the local fire authority; - f. fire alarm and electrical contractors.

+1.4 It is assumed that those using this SHTM will be competent to do so.
 A person will be considered competent where they have sufficient technical training and actual experience or technical knowledge and other qualities, both to understand fully the dangers involved, and to undertake properly the statutory and Firecode provisions referred to in this document.